avanturation/FirmwareAnalysis/README.md

 ## Description

-A tool that can download iPhone, iPod, iPad, Apple TV, Mac (Apple Silicon), and T2 Chip.
+A tool that can download iPhone, iPod, iPad, Apple TV (partially), Mac (Apple Silicon), HomePod mini, and T2 Chip.

 ** THIS TOOL CAN NOT DOWNLOAD INTEL-BASED MAC FIRMWARES **

-(maybe HomePods either)

-Apple Watch and AirPods are not available due to Apple's complicated OTA servers.
+Apple Watch, AirPods, Some Apple TVs, and HomePods are not available due to Apple's complicated OTA servers.

 ## how did u analyzed it?????